Anthony Burgess: Music

-Orchestral and chamber
+Orchestral and chamber music

 Burgess began composing seriously while in the army during the war, and then while working as a teacher in Malaya, but could not earn a living from it.
 His early symphony, Sinfoni Melayu (now lost), was an attempt "to combine the musical elements of the country [Malaya] into a synthetic language which called on native drums and xylophones".
 A second symphony has also been lost.
 But his Symphony No 3 in C was commissioned by the University of Iowa Symphony Orchestra in 1974, resulting in the first public performance of an orchestral work by Burgess – a momentous occasion for the composer which spurred him on to renew his composing activities with other large scale works, including a violin concerto for Yehudi Menuhin which remained unperformed due to the violinist's death.
 More recently, the Symphony was broadcast on BBC Radio 3 as part of the Manchester International Festival in July 2017.

-He wrote a good deal of chamber and instrumental music.
+Burgess wrote a good deal of chamber and instrumental music.
 A recently recovered work is a string quartet from 1980, influenced by Dmitri Shostakovich, which unexpectedly turned up in the archive of the International Anthony Burgess Foundation.
 For piano, Burgess composed his most substantial body of musical writing, including a set of 24 Preludes and Fugues, The Bad-Tempered Electronic Keyboard (1985), which has been recorded by Stephane Ginsburgh.
 The Prima Facia label has released two CDs of his piano music: Vol. 1 (2015) and Vol. 2 (2025).

 Burgess also wrote extensively for the recorder as his son played the instrument.
 Several works for recorder and piano, including the Sonata No. 1, Sonatina and Tre Pezzetti, have been recorded by John Turner with pianist Harvey Davies.
 His collected guitar quartets have also been recorded by the Mēla Guitar Quartet.